OmerBenShimol1/simple-java-calculator/Pipeline_explaination.md

 1st stage: Clones the project from the main branch of the GitHub repository.

-2nd stage: Cleans old compiled files and runs all unit tests by using the command: mvn clean test
+2nd stage: Cleans old compiled files and runs all unit tests by using the command: `mvn clean test`.

-Then collects JUnit test reports by using the command: junit 'target/surefire-reports/*.xml'
+Then collects JUnit test reports by using the command: `junit 'target/surefire-reports/*.xml'`

 3rd stage: Builds a new Docker image using a custom Dockerfile (Dockerfile.app) using environment variables.